-Question: What is the meaning of the expression "standard pressure equipment" in article 1 § 3.1 on pipelines

-Answer : A standard pressure equipment is not specially designed and manufactured for a specific conveyance pipeline, but is intended for use in a number of applications, including other conveyance pipelines or, for example, industrial piping.
+Question What is the meaning of the expression "standard pressure equipment" in article 1 paragraph 2(a) on pipelines ?
+Answer A standard pressure equipment is not specially designed and manufactured for a specific conveyance pipeline, but is intended for use in a number of applications, including other conveyance pipelines or, for example, industrial piping.
 Typical examples of standard pressure equipment annexed with pipelines, pressure reduction stations or compression stations may include: measuring devices, valves, pressure regulators, safety valves, filters, heat exchangers, vessels.
 Such equipment is covered by the directive.
+Reason Note [x]